 Broadband and Phone Packages

-It’s important to remember that the advertised price of a bundle deal may not include line rental, which can add upwards of £10 to the total cost.
-Make sure you check the cost of line rental when you are attracted by the price of a deal.
-Every provider tends to draw attention to the bundle cost, whilst reminding you of the line rental during the checkout process.
-This is a standard marketing technique and should not put you off in any way; you can still enjoy a great saving, just remember to consider the total cost with line rental before deciding on a deal.
+It’s important to remember that the advertised price of a bundle deal often does not include line rental, which can add £10-£15 to the total monthly cost.
+Make sure you check the cost of line rental when the price of a deal catches your attention.
+Providers often tend to focus on the bundle cost, whilst reminding you of the line rental during the checkout process or in smaller text.
+This is standard in broadband marketing and should not put you off; you can still enjoy a great saving, just remember to consider the total cost with line rental before deciding on a deal.

-If you want a deal that will work out cost-effective, make sure you consider your own home phone usage and the potential tariff of a deal.
-Call charges, beyond your given allowance, can be a gold mine for providers, but they will offer you generous call packages, with plenty of variation to reflect differing customer needs.
-If you think you will use your home phone a lot then a slightly more expensive package which has lower call charges may work out more cost-effective for you.
+If you want a deal that will work out to be cost-effective, make sure you consider your own home phone usage and the potential tariff of a deal.
+Call charges, beyond your given allowance, can be a gold mine for providers, but there are generous call packages offered, with plenty of variation to reflect differing customer needs.
+If you think you will use your home phone a lot then a better package which has lower call charges may work out better for you.
 It’s no good having free evening and weekend calls if you only use your phone in the day, so look at your usage realistically.